open-space-collective/open-space-toolkit-core/README.md

 Contributions are more than welcome!

-Please read our [contributing guide](CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test the code.
+Please read our [contributing guide](CONTRIBUTING.md) to learn about our development process, how to propose fixes and improvements, and how to build and test the code.

-## Code of Conduct

-*To be completed...*

 ## Special Thanks